 A tiny amount of salt can be alright, however, having too high an amount may cause salt poisoning, leading to neurological issues.

 This delectable summer fruit has…cyanide.
 This may be a type of poison to human beings if a high enough amount is eaten.
 But it does not take nearly as much for cats or dogs.
 That’s why cherries are toxic to cats and dogs.
-The cyanide may result in dilated pupils, problems with breathing and, in the most serious cases, shock or even death.
+The cyanide may result in dilated pupils, problems with breathing, and, in the most serious cases, shock or even death.

 Just like how canines cannot consume chocolate, neither can felines.
-Chocolate has theobromine, a stimulant which may cause muscle tremors, heart problems, or even cat seizures.
+Chocolate has theobromine, a stimulant that may cause muscle tremors, heart problems, or even cat seizures.
 One other factor is that it contains caffeine.

-Cats shouldn’t consume caffeine, whether in the form of a food (like chocolate) or inside beverages (like tea or coffee).
+Cats shouldn’t consume caffeine, whether in the form of food (like chocolate) or inside beverages (like tea or coffee).
 The stimulant isn’t good for their system.

 If you bake, you know making dough takes a lot of time.
 For instance, maybe you create a pizza dough then give it a little time to rise.
 You exit the room to care for some household chores as you wait for the dough to rise.
 Perhaps your pet jumps on the counter and walks over to the dough.
 Curious, perhaps he will take a bite.